nogaanaby/Set-App/README.md

-# test
+# Set-Game

-> first learning this framework
+> "The Set Game" as an app which you can play alone or with friends

 ## Build Setup